 Forex technical analysis strategies aim to predict future prices on the basis of past developments.
 All that the technical analyst is interested is in the price, and news or data have no bearing on their decisions.
 In this article we will examine some of the basic concepts behind forex technical analysis strategies, and will attempt to summarize the main tools used by technical traders in breaking down price patterns.

-The technical strategy phases
+The forex technical analysis strategy phases

 As we noted technical analysis chooses to ignore everything except the price in its decisions.
-A technical strategy will usually involve several phases, each clarifying some aspect of the price action, until a credible entry or exit point is determined.
+A forex technical analysis strategy will usually involve several phases, each clarifying some aspect of the price action, until a credible entry or exit point is determined.
 The phases for this are.

 1. Identify the type of the market and the type of the trade